munificent/craftinginterpreters/book/strings.md

 memory when the user's program completes.
 The VM should free those too.

 There's no sophisticated logic for that.
 Once the program is done, we can free *every* object.
-So let's implement that now:
+We can and should implement that now:

 ^code call-free-objects (1 before, 1 after)